Geminids Meteor Shower 2015

 One of the most active and reliable meteor showers, the Geminids, happens every year in mid-December.
 This year’s display promises to be a good one for those meteorwatchers with clear skies.

 The maximum rate of Geminids is predicted to occur around 1800 on 14 Dec 2015, but peak rates normally persist for around a day, so the nights of 13 and 14 Dec are both good for meteorwatching.
 In addition. you’ll see plenty of Geminids from now until a few days after the peak.

 There are a few ways you can maximise your chances of seeing some Geminids (see The What, How, Where, When and Why) but the best way is to get somewhere dark, like one of the UK’s International Dark Sky Places.
 I’ll be heading down to Galloway Forest in SW Scotland.

 The Geminids’ radiant (the point in the sky where all the meteors appear to emerge from) rises at sunset, so you can begin your meteorwatch as soon as it gets dark enough.
-You’ll have until near midnight under dark skies, at which point the last quarter moon will rise to brighten the sky a little and drown out some of the fainter meteors.
+The Moon is only 3 days old at maximum so you’ll have no interference to your dark skies.

 The number of meteors that you will observe every hour depends on a number of factors:

 - the density of the cloud of dust that the Earth is moving through, that is causing the shower in the first place;

 - the height above the horizon of the radiant of the shower, the point from which the meteors appear to radiate;

 - the fraction of your sky that is obscured by cloud;